The Art of Leadership: Effectiveness

-“Return” corresponds to the movement of Tao, according to which everything reverses its course as soon as it has reached its extreme, as exhibited in the working of yin — yang.
+“Return” corresponds to the movement of Tao, according to which everything reverses its course as soon as it has reached its extreme, as exhibited in the working of Yin — Yang.
 However, even when the internal logic of Tao has been understood it will not be transformed into effect automatically.
 It still requires a corresponding scheme to bring about the effect.
 And that scheme is “yielding” or “being weak”.
-That is why it is called the function of ultimate purpose (tao)— effectiveness (te) [“te” is a virtue not in the moral sense but in terms of efficacy/effectiveness, i.e. “to obtain”/”actualise”, or, sometimes integrity].
-Therefore, just as ultimate purpose (tao) is the fundamental principle and effectiveness/integrity (te) its practical application, “return” represents the fundamental principle while “yielding” denotes its practical application that affects the manifestation of “return”.
+That is why it is called the function of purpose (tao)— integrity (te) [“te” is a virtue not in the moral sense but in terms of efficacy/effectiveness, i.e. “to obtain”/”actualise”, or, sometimes integrity].
+Therefore, just as purpose (tao) is the fundamental principle and effectiveness/integrity (te) its practical application, “return” represents the fundamental principle while “yielding” denotes its practical application that affects the manifestation of “return”.

 41. Square Without Corners

-Thoughtful people hearing of ultimate purpose
+Thoughtful people hearing of purpose

 try to practice it.

-Ordinary people hearing of ultimate purpose
+Ordinary people hearing of purpose

 sometimes get it.

-Thoughtless people hearing of ultimate purpose
+Thoughtless people hearing of purpose

 laugh at it.

-the ultimate purpose is beyond reach.
+purpose is beyond reach.

-the bright road seems dark;
+The bright road seems dark;

 the road forward seems to retreat;